 - The prestige and power of working at a college.
 Working at a training center is more about teaching the basics of English, whereas I will have the ability to shape young minds and play a role in their lives much in the way that my professors inspired me.
 To teach is not merely about drilling facts into someone’s head, it is about sharing a worldview, giving people the chance to broaden their mind, and I would not have as much power to do this at a training center.
 Not to mention the hidden bonus of getting to tell my relatives at the Bangalore gatherings that I am a college instructor, which will certainly put a grin on their faces, too.

-Kiran Bhat is an Indian-American cosmopolitan currently finishing up his first novel, We, of the Forsaken World.… Born and raised in Jonesboro, Georgia, he has spent formative time in Mysore, India, and he studied abroad for a year in Madrid, which inspired him to think globally.
-While teaching English online, Kiran traveled to 118 countries.
+A graduate of ITA's Online TEFL Class, Kiran Bhat is an Indian-American cosmopolitan currently finishing up his first novel, We, of the Forsaken World.… Born and raised in Jonesboro, Georgia, he has spent formative time in Mysore, India, and he studied abroad for a year in Madrid, which inspired him to think globally.
+While he taught online, he traveled to 118 countries.
 He currently divides his time between Shanghai, Jonesboro, and Mysore.

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.